joejoinerr/itreallydobeliketh.at/src/blog/instant-ramen-upgrades/instant-ramen-upgrades.md

 I'll continue to add to this list as I find more awesome things to add to ramen.
 [Let me know what you like to add to yours!](https://twitter.com/intent/tweet?text=@joejoinerr)

 _Dislaimer: I don't claim to be a ramen expert.
-I'm just a white guy that likes a good instant ramen._
+I'm just a white person that likes a good instant ramen._